infominer33/infominer33.github.io/podcast-transcripts/VerifiableOrganizationsNetwork-HGF.md

 # Hyperledger Global Forum 2018 — Verifiable Organizations Network
 **A Production Government Deployment of Hyperledger Indy**

-<code>Editors Note: I've taken to working on transcripts for podcasts and videos whos content is valuable and not easily accessible in text form, so that it will be easier for anyone to reference. -<a href="https://infominer.id">infominer</a></code>
+<code>Editors Note: I've taken to working on transcripts for podcasts and videos whos content is valuable and not readily accessible in text form, so that it will be easier for anyone to reference. -<a href="https://infominer.id">infominer</a></code>

 -Published on Dec 27, 2018